Nmap Tips and Tricks

-One of the major probles when using Nmap is the time it takes to perform a scan increases depending on
+One of the major problems when using Nmap is the increase in time when performing a scan.
+This depends on two factors:

 Nohup nmap –PE –PS80,443,8080,6000,22,23 –T Aggressive –oA results –n –iL filename-containing-hosts-or-networks –p1-65535

-- -T Aggressive = go fast mode (may need to reduce if over slow network)
+- • T Aggressive - go fast mode (may need to reduce, if performed over slow network)

 - • oA results - save all output into file results.gnmap, results.xml, results,nmap etc (saves in all formats)